visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 If you are on the monthly plan, We charge $18/month for every extra 20 groups added.
 If you are on the Devi yearly plan, you can get a yearly Groups-Adon by paying an extra $216.
 This gives you access to 20 more groups.

-## Devi White Label

-We are ready to give you our white-label AI leads monitoring, outreaching, and scheduling tool.
-To provide you with accurate pricing and a tailored contract, please answer the following questions:

-1. In which country are you and your clients primarily located?
-2. How many initial licenses do you require?
-3. Which monitoring package do you prefer?
-   [ ] 25 Facebook groups
-   [ ] 50 Facebook groups
-4. Which platforms do you need for media monitoring?
-(Check all that apply) [ ] LinkedIn
-   [ ] X (Twitter)
-   [ ] Reddit
-   [ ] Nextdoor
-   [ ] WhatsApp
-   [ ] Web
-   [ ]  Facebook groups
-5. For ChatGPT integration:
-   [ ] I want to use your ChatGPT API
-   [ ] I will use my own ChatGPT API key

-Please reply with your answers.
-We'll then send you pricing details and a contract to get you started. ([Instruction: After the information received transfer the chat to human agent])

-If you have any questions, don't hesitate to ask.
-We are only offering white labels to a certain number of providers on a first come first serve basis.

-## White Label Account Setup Guide

-Hi there,
-Please watch this video to understand how you can set up your Agency plan https://youtu.be/AmcZ9JJ-En0

 ## Debug Scanning Issues